Interstate Highway System: Alaska, Hawaii, and Puerto Rico

-The Interstate Highway System also extends to Alaska, Hawaii, and Puerto Rico, even though they have no direct land connections to any other states or territories.
-However, their residents still pay federal fuel and tire taxes.
+The Interstate Highway System extends to Alaska, Hawaii, and Puerto Rico, even though they have no direct land connections to any other states or territories.
+Their residents still pay federal fuel and tire taxes.

 The Interstates in Hawaii, all located on the most populous island of Oahu, carry the prefix H. There are three one-digit routes in the state (H-1, H-2, and H-3) and one auxiliary route (H-201).
 These Interstates connect several military and naval bases together, as well as the important communities spread across Oahu, and especially within the urban core of Honolulu.

-Both Alaska and Puerto Rico also have public highways that receive 90 percent of their funding from the Interstate Highway program.
+Alaska and Puerto Rico have public highways that receive 90 percent of their funding from the Interstate Highway program.
 The Interstates of Alaska and Puerto Rico are numbered sequentially in order of funding without regard to the rules on odd and even numbers.
-They also carry the prefixes A and PR, respectively.
+They carry the prefixes A and PR, respectively.
 However, these highways are signed according to their local designations, not their Interstate Highway numbers.
-Furthermore, these routes were neither planned according to nor constructed to the official Interstate Highway standards.
+These routes were neither planned according to nor constructed to the official Interstate Highway standards.

 Mile markers and exit numbers

-On one- or two-digit Interstates, the mile marker numbering almost always begins at the southern or western state line.
-If an Interstate originates within a state, the numbering begins from the location where the road begins in the south or west.
-As with all guidelines for Interstate routes, however, numerous exceptions exist.
-For instance, I-86 dips into Pennsylvania for just 1.5 miles at exit 60 which maintains mile marker numbering for New York.

-Three-digit Interstates with an even first number that form a complete circumferential (circle) bypass around a city feature mile markers that are numbered in a clockwise direction, beginning just west of an Interstate that bisects the circumferential route near a south polar location.
-In other words, mile marker 1 on I-465, a 53 mi route around Indianapolis, is just west of its junction with I-65 on the south side of Indianapolis (on the south leg of I-465), and mile marker 53 is just east of this same junction.
-An exception is I-495 in the Washington metropolitan area, with mileposts increasing counterclockwise because part of that road is also part of I-95.

 Most Interstate Highways use distance-based exit numbers so that the exit number is the same as the nearest mile marker.
-If multiple exits occur within the same mile, letter suffixes may be appended to the numbers in alphabetical order starting with A. A small number of Interstate Highways (mostly in the Northeastern United States) use sequential-based exit numbering schemes (where each exit is numbered in order starting with 1, without regard for the mile markers on the road).
+The southernmost or westernmost terminus within the state is the beginning point for interchange exit numbering.
+If multiple exits occur within the same mile, letter suffixes may be appended to the numbers in alphabetical order starting with A.

+A small number of Interstate Highways, mostly in the Northeastern United States, use sequential-based exit numbering schemes, where each exit is numbered in order starting with 1, without regard for the mile markers on the road.
 One Interstate Highway, I-19 in Arizona, is signed with kilometer-based exit numbers.
 In the state of New York, most Interstate Highways use sequential exit numbering, with some exceptions.